-D. A person holding a valid level 3-A license may choose not to renew the level 3-A license and apply for a level 2 license.
-The superintendent of the local school district or the governing authority of the state institution, charter school, or private school by which the applicant has been most recently employed as of the date of the application for licensure must submit to the director a verification that the applicant has satisfactorily met the high objective uniform standard of evaluation for level 2 license as is evidenced by the teacher’s annual evaluations.

-E. If a level 3-A teacher does not satisfactorily meet the high objective uniform standard of evaluation for level 3-A licensure renewal, the applicant, depending on the outcome of any due process proceeding under the Uniform Licensing Act, Sections 61-1-1 through 61-1-3-1, NMSA 1978, might not be issued a level 3-A license.
-In that case, the applicant may be issued a level 2 license if the superintendent of the local school district or the governing authority of the state institution, charter school, or private school by which the applicant has been most recently employed as of the date of the application for licensure renewal, submits to the director a verification that the applicant has satisfactorily met the high objective uniform standards of evaluation for level 2 licensure as is evidenced by the teacher’s annual evaluations.
+D. If a teacher holding a level 3-A teaching license does not satisfactorily meet the department-approved educator evaluation system for a level 3-A teaching license renewal, the applicant, depending on the outcome of any due process proceeding under the Uniform Licensing Act, might not be issued a level 3-A teaching license.
+In that case, the applicant may be issued a level 2 teaching license if the governing authority by which the applicant has been most recently employed as of the date of the application for licensure renewal, submits to the department verification that the applicant has satisfactorily met the high objective uniform standards of evaluation for a level 2 teaching license as evidenced by the teacher’s annual evaluations.

-F. A teacher who has taught in New Mexico under a standard teaching license for one full school year and who subsequently teaches under a standard teaching license in another state or authorization to teach in another country and has met the total amount of years for advancement required in Paragraph (1) of Subsection A of 6.60.6.9 NMAC or Paragraph (1) of Subsection B of 6.60.9 NMAC may advance to the next higher licensure level without presenting a dossier as required in Paragraph (2) of Subsection A of 6.60.9 NMAC, or Paragraph (3) of Subsection B of 6.60.6.9 NMAC.

-G. A person who obtains a level one alternative license must complete the requirements for this license by the end of the second year.
-A third year may be granted by the director of licensure if adequate progress toward completion has been made.
-A person who fails to complete the requirements within the three years shall not be issued another alternative license in the same or another teaching field or endorsement area.
+E. A person who obtains a level 1 alternative license shall complete the requirements for this license by the end of the second year.
+An extension may be granted by the department if adequate progress toward completion has been made.
+A person who fails to complete the requirements within the extended period shall not be issued another alternative license in the same or another teaching field or endorsement area.
+Multiple extensions shall not be granted.

-[6.60.6.9 NMAC - N, 09/30/2003; A, 08/30/2004; A, 04/29/2005; A, 05/31/2006; A, 10/31/2007; A, 06/15/2009; A, 01/29/2010; A, 08/15/2017]
+[6.60.6.9 NMAC – Rp, 6.60.6.9 NMAC, 1/18/2023]

 6.60.6.10 REQUIREMENTS FOR ADVANCEMENT AND RENEWAL OF LICENSES OTHER THAN TEACHING:

-A. A person holding a valid level 1 license and seeking a level 2 license pursuant to the provisions of this rule shall meet the following requirements:
+A. A person holding a level 1 teaching license and seeking a level 2 teaching license shall meet the following requirements:

-(1) a completed application for continuing licensure shall be submitted to the director;
+(1) submission of a completed application for continuing licensure to the department;

-(2) the superintendent of the local school district, or the governing authority of the state institution, charter school, or private school by which the applicant has been most recently employed as of the date of the application for continued licensure must submit to the director a verification that the applicant has satisfactorily demonstrated the competencies required by the PED for a level 2 license of the type sought.
+(2) submission of verification to the department that the applicant has demonstrated the competencies required for a level 2 teaching license by the governing authority by which the applicant has been most recently employed as of the date of the application for continued licensure.